Horhe

 The Horhe (Хорхе) is a family of Russian non-lethal pistols, based on Ukrainian Fort 12 and Fort 17 pistols.

 History

 Horhe are produced since 2006 by joint-stock company Klimovsk Specialized Ammunition Plant.

 Design

 The main parts of the gun are made from steel and hardened in a vacuum.

-Some guns are manufactured wholly or partially from stainless steel.
-The barrel is made from stainless steel.
+Some guns are manufactured wholly or partially from stainless steel; the barrel is always made from stainless steel.

 The pistol is equipped with a self-cocking trigger hammer type double-acting SA/DA.

 The design provides slide catch holding the bolt after firing the last bullet in the rearward position.

 Blowback action (no barrel grip with a bolt, locking the barrel reached the mass closure and force the return spring).

 Commercially available ammunition include blanks and cartridges loaded with tear gas or rubber bullets.

 Accessories

 On pistols with polymer frame can be installed laser sight and gun-mounted flashlight.